FPSG-UIUC/micro24-fusemax-artifact/README.md

 Note: Because paths are relative, this script *must* be run inside the `src` directory.

-All figures can be found in `data/generated/figs/`.
+Generated figures can be found in `data/generated/figs/`.
+Expected outputs can be found in Figures 6-12 of the paper or in `data/pregenerated/figs/`.